MustafaBerkPolat/asthma-2019/readme.md

    - The rate of Preventable Hospital Stays is a strong positive predictor of asthma ER rates.
 This confirms that communities with ineffective primary care infrastructure (where patients are hospitalized for manageable conditions) see a direct spillover effect into asthma emergency visits.

  - Economic housing stress trumps physical crowding.
 Severe Housing Cost Burden (paying >50% of income on housing) is a significant positive driver of ER visits (Coef: 1.84, P=0.008).
 Notably, this economic variable proved statistically significant while physical overcrowding did not (P > 0.05), suggesting that the financial trade-offs required to maintain housing (e.g., cutting medication costs) are more detrimental to asthma control than the physical arrangement of the household.

- - State-level geographic controls remained significant even after accounting for demographics.
-Minnesota and Louisiana act as protective factors (negative coefficients), while Massachusetts is associated with higher rates.
-This indicates that state-level public health policies, Medicaid expansion specifics, or regional climate variations exert an independent influence on asthma outcomes that local socioeconomic data cannot fully explain.

 ### Limitations
  - This analysis models age-adjusted asthma-related ER visit and hospitalization rates per 10,000 residents rather than outcomes conditional on asthma prevalence.
 Because county-level asthma diagnosis or prevalence data were not included, the study cannot distinguish whether observed associations reflect higher asthma prevalence, greater disease severity among individuals with asthma, or differences in healthcare utilization and access.
 Lower observed utilization in certain populations, including uninsured or rural communities, may therefore indicate underuse of services rather than lower asthma morbidity.
 State-level effects capture broad regional context but may mask substantial within-state heterogeneity in healthcare policy, infrastructure, and environmental conditions.
 As a result, some socioeconomic and environmental variables may appear to increase asthma morbidity when they instead influence care-seeking behavior or underlying case counts.